 UI text style guidelines

 The purpose of user interface (UI) text is to help users achieve their goals by guiding them through the product interface.
-The guidelines on this page are for anyone who writes UI text at Splunk.
+The act of unifying UI text with product design is known as content design.
+Content design plays an integral role in creating a seamless user experience.
+Use the internal Magnetic Design System to drive design decisions for Splunk product UIs.

 Much of the guidance for Splunk documentation and UI text overlaps.
-If you can't find the guidance you're looking for in the UI text style guidelines, use the guidance provided in other sections of the Splunk Style Guide.
+If you can't find the guidance you're looking for in the UI text style guidelines or the Magnetic Design System, use the guidance provided in other sections of the Splunk Style Guide and reach out to the Content Design team.

 Terminology and word usage